aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/how-to-create-dynamic-chart/scrolling/_index.md

 Overall, dynamic scrolling charts are valuable tools for monitoring and analyzing time-series data, facilitating real-time decision-making and enhancing data visualization capabilities.

 ## **Use Aspose.Cells for Python via .NET to create Dynamic Scrolling Chart**
-In the next paragraphs, we will show you how to create Dynamic Scrolling Chart using Aspose.Cells for Python via .NET.
+In the following paragraphs, we will show you how to create a dynamic scrolling chart using Aspose.Cells for Python via .NET.
 We'll show you the code for the example, as well as the Excel file created with this code.

 ## **Sample Code**
 The following sample code will generate the [Dynamic Scrolling Chart File](DynamicScrollingChart.xlsx).